12 Stretches for Moms After a Long Day - Baby Chick

 This position is excellent for improving flexibility and soothing shoulder pain.

 Stand with feet hip-width apart and a strap in one hand.
-Put both arms behind your back and grab the strap with the other hand also.
-Pull in your shoulders and move your hands toward each other to open up your chest.
+Put both arms behind your back and grab the strap with your other hand as well.
+Pull your shoulders back and move your hands toward each other to open your chest.

 Wall Plank